farajfarook/code-challenge/README.md

 ## Requirement

-You are required to building a **Production ready** application where you can automatically assign a Salesperson to a customer based on a set of rules.
+You are required to build a **Production ready** application where you can automatically assign a Salesperson to a customer, based on a set of rules.

 We would like to see your Backend and Frontend skills.
-Don't stress about storing data in database use the attached JSON file as your data sources.
+Don't stress about storing data in database - instead, use the attached JSON file as your data source.
 If you are an experienced Java developer who likes to work on .NET, feel free to use Java in order to build the backend. **We are using .NET Core and Angular in our team.**

 ## Scenario

-All salespeople are assigned to one or more groups from below.
+All salespeople are assigned to one or more groups from the below list.

 - Group A – Speak Greek
 - Group B – Sports car specialist